 What comes to mind when you think of citrus fruits?
 Lemons and limes?
 Oranges and grapefruits?
 How about tangerines and mandarins?
-While this limited list might encapsulate all the usual fruits we’re likely to find in our produce aisle, in Japan there is a long history of citrus production with a longer list of fruits that are unfamiliar to many of us.
+While this limited list might encompass the fruits commonly found in Western produce aisles, Japan boasts a rich history of citrus production and an even longer list of citrus fruits, including several that might be unfamiliar.

 It may come as a surprise, but there are over 40 varieties of citrus fruits produced in Japan.
-There are mikan, sudachi, daidai, kabosu, bushukan, and iyokan to name a few.
+Some examples include mikan, sudachi, daidai, kabosu, bushukan, and iyokan.

-Of these over 40 varieties, there is one citrus fruit that has been prized for over a thousand years in Japan—and more recently around the world—and that is yuzu.
+Of these over 40 varieties, there is one citrus fruit that has been prized for over one thousand years in Japan—and more recently around the world—yuzu!

-Looking like a rougher, more dimpled cousin to the lemon, yuzu is a small yellow fruit about the size of a regular orange that has a taste somewhere between a grapefruit and a mandarin; tart with a hint of sweetness.
+Resembling a rougher, more dimpled cousin to the lemon, yuzu is a small yellow fruit about the size of a regular orange.
+It boasts a tart, yet lightly sweet taste somewhere between a grapefruit and a mandarin.
 Its thick skin, which is usually mottled with the bumps and divots, holds the rich oils that make yuzu so aromatic and fragrant.

-Yuzu trees have thrived in Japan for over 1200 years after they were brought over from China via the Korean peninsula.
-Initially they were widely used for medicinal purposes before being cultivated for culinary uses.
-In fact, to this day yuzu can be found steeping in bathtubs and onsen across Japan during toji,or the winter solstice, to help stave off colds and flus and to replenish cold-chapped skin.
+Yuzu trees have thrived in Japan for over 1200 years, having been introduced from China via the Korean peninsula.
+Initially used for medicinal purposes, they were later cultivated for culinary applications.
+Even today, yuzu can be found steeping in bathtubs and onsen across Japan during toji, the winter solstice, to combat colds and flus and to soothe cold-chapped skin.
 Seeing as it is rich in vitamin E, potassium, antioxidants, and has three times the amount of vitamin C as a lemon, it’s no wonder why.

 How are Yuzu Used?